Sunday, June 9, 2024

 If I identify with any specific branch of Christianity more then the others it's The Baptists (but with some Quaker characteristics), especially The General Baptists.
 But one annoyance I have with a lot of modern Credo-Baptist sects is a refusal to state a clear absolute minimum age one can choose to be Baptized, with some even thinking Elementary School kids can be old enough.

 Baptism should be viewed as in part a Commitment.
 So anyone you consider to young to get Married is also to young to be Baptized because I view Baptism as in-part becoming Betrothed to Christ.
-But I think a lot of Churches might be permitting Marriage at too young an age as well.
+But I think most Churches are permitting Marriage at too young an age as well.

 Exodus 30:14, Leviticus 27:3 and Numbers 26:2-4 tell us that about 20 is when The Torah considered someone legally an Adult Citizen of the Congregation.
 Numbers 1:3 and 2 Chronicles 25:5 also say 20 is the minimum age you could serve in the Military.